Dennis Felton joined the Tulsa men's basketball program in April of 2014.

 In his first season in 2003-04, the Bulldogs won 16 games with a squad comprised of just seven scholarship players and a slew of walk-ons.
 In addition, they had to replace nearly 50 points per game from the previous season, a significant void for any program, let alone one with a new coach.

 Two years later Georgia posted a 15-15 record, and in 2006-07 went 19-14 and advanced to the second round of the NIT.
-The first round NIT victory that season was the program's first NCAA or NIT postseason tournament win since 1998.
+The first round NIT victory that season was the program's first postseason tournament win in nine years.

 In 2008, the Bulldogs earned the SEC's automatic bid to the NCAA Tournament by winning the SEC Tournament title in spectacular fashion.
-Despite compiling the league's fewest wins during the regular season, Georgia won four straight games in Atlanta to claim the SEC title.
+With only eight healthy scholarship players, Georgia won four straight games in Atlanta to claim the SEC title.
 After a tornado tore a hole in the Georgia Dome, the Bulldogs were forced to win three games in a little over 24 hours, including two games in one afternoon.

 In 2003 Felton became the first coach in Western Kentucky history to take three straight teams to the NCAA Tournament.
 In five seasons at WKU, he compiled a 100-54 overall record (.649 pct.), including a 76-20 mark since the 2001 season.
 The Hilltoppers earned each of those three NCAA berths automatically by winning the Sun Belt Conference tournament, lastly the `03 tourney on their home floor.
 Felton left the nation's longest home-court winning streak when he left for Georgia following the 2003 season.
 He started his tenure at WKU as the youngest head coach in school history, and left as the third winningest coach in Sun Belt Conference history.